-- 91. Following approval of the Levelling Up Fund Cardiff Crossrail Phase One bid, further discussions have taken place with the UK Government to progress the scheme.
-As outlined in the Cabinet report of March 2023, a Full Business Case is required to unlock the full £50 million funding of the scheme in addition to the £50 million to be provided by Welsh Government towards the scheme.
-Up to 10% of the Levelling up allocation can be used to develop the scheme and in 2023/24 costs of circa £2.500 million are anticipated.
-This includes an update of the outline business case and confirmation of final business case, which is being informed by highway and rail design and survey work, the latter being undertaken on behalf of the Council by Transport for Wales as part of established governance arrangements. - 92.
-The next stage of the Northern Bus Corridor will focus on completing the outline business case WelTAG 2 for the scheme.
-This work will involve surveys, modelling, concept design for schemes and further work on the installation of technological survey and bus priority measures following engagement work with key stakeholders and bus operators. - 93.
+- 93. The next stage of the Northern Bus Corridor will focus on completing the outline business case WelTAG 2 for the scheme.
+This work will involve surveys, modelling, concept design for schemes and further work on the installation of technological survey and bus priority measures following engagement work with key stakeholders and bus operators. - 94.
 In April 2023, Cabinet considered a report on delivering a permanent improvement in air quality on Castle Street in the context of citywide sustainable transport proposals.
 Any detailed design and implementation will be subject to Welsh Government confirmation of grant funding to meet estimated costs of the scheme.
-Accordingly, no budget is included in the current capital programme, but will be subject to further updates as the year progresses. - 94.
+Accordingly, no budget is included in the current capital programme, but will be subject to further updates as the year progresses. - 95.
 Following completion of works at Wood Street and Central Square, the first phase of the Canal Quarter regeneration scheme and road traffic infrastructure works scheme remains on site.
-The former is expected to open on a phased basis from the Autumn of 2023, with the Transport elements to be completed in the last guarter of the financial year.
+The former is expected to open on a phased basis from the Autumn of 2023, with the Transport elements to be completed in the last quarter of the financial year.
 Following finalisation of all design packages and other unforeseen costs, the overall construction contract is estimated to cost approximately £11 million, with the overall total cost including professional fees being approximately £13 million.
 The balance of Council capital funding allocated towards the canal element of the scheme of £1.767 million will be used to pay towards costs in the year, with the balance assumed from external grant funding applications to Welsh Government Capital Cardiff City Deal.
 The ongoing risks of cost variations and resources available for the project will need to be managed closely as the project continues to ensure this can be managed within the overall funding available to the directorate.
-This may impact adversely on other planned projects, where this may be the case. - 95.
+This may impact adversely on other planned projects, where this may be the case. - 96.
 To mitigate against the impact of the City Centre works in neighbouring areas, the Council has allocated a sum of £4 million and including slippage, the amount allocated in 2023/24 is £1.176 million.
 This will support the completion projects such as Tudor Street transport and green infrastructure and improvements and mitigations at Pendyris Street and Clare Road junction.